1994 Mull of Kintyre Chinook crash: Subsequent inquiries

 The first inquiry and its conclusion proved to be highly controversial.
 A subsequent fatal accident inquiry (1996), House of Commons Defence Select Committee report (2000) and Commons Public Accounts Committee report have all either left open the question of blame or challenged the original conclusion.
 The campaign for a new inquiry was supported by the families of the pilots, and senior politicians, including former prime minister John Major and former defence secretary Malcolm Rifkind.
 The new inquiry took place in the House of Lords from September to November 2001.
 The findings were published on 31 January 2002, and found that the verdicts of gross negligence on the two pilots were unjustified.

 In December 2007, Defence Secretary Des Browne agreed to conduct a fresh report into the crash.
 On 8 December 2008, Secretary of State for Defence John Hutton announced that "no new evidence" had been presented and the verdicts of gross negligence against the flight crew would stand.
 On 4 January 2010, doubts of the official explanation were raised again with the discovery that an internal Ministry of Defence (MOD) document, which had been written nine months prior to the incident, described the engine software as 'positively dangerous' as it could lead to failure of both engines.
 The 2011 Review concluded that criticism that the original board had not paid enough attention to maintenance and technical issues was unjustified.

 On 13 July 2011, the Defence Secretary Liam Fox outlined to MPs the findings of an independent review into the 1994 crash, which found that the two pilots who were blamed for the crash had been cleared of gross negligence.
 In doing so, the Government accepted Lord Philip's confirmation that the Controller Aircraft Release was "mandated" upon the RAF.
 Issued in November 1993, the Controller Aircraft stated that the entire navigation and communications systems used on the Chinook HC2 were not to be relied upon in any way by the aircrew, and therefore it had no legitimate clearance to fly.
 Knowledge of this had been withheld from the pilots; by withholding this when issuing their Release to Service (RTS) (the authority to fly), the RAF had made a false declaration of compliance with regulations.
 In December 2012, the Minister for the Armed Forces, Andrew Robathan, confirmed such a false declaration did not constitute "wrongdoing", despite it leading directly to deaths of servicemen.

+Families campaign

+In 2025, families of the victims continued to campaign for a full release of documents relating to the crash, which the Ministry of Defence has sealed for 100 years, and for a fresh inquiry to examine this evidence.
+In July 2026, the families urged incoming Prime Minister Andy Burnham to order an independent review into the disaster with full access to all relevant information relating to the airworthiness of the helicopter and the circumstances leading up to the crash.